Electroweak right-handed neutrino portal dark matter: Introduction

-We analyze both freeze-out and freeze-in production in Cases RS, SC, and SS.
-We highlight a common but incorrect approximation in the freeze-in literature, where dark sector internal interactions are ignored and different species are treated as independent freeze-in components.
+We analyze freeze-out and freeze-in production in Cases RS, SC, and SS.
+For the freeze-out case, we show that the dark matter abundance is typically controlled by $\chi\overline{\chi}\to \mathbb{N}\mathbb{N}$, or by resonant coannihilation $\chi\phi\to LH$, and that a full coupled Boltzmann treatment of the dark sector is essential for obtaining the correct relic density.
+For the freeze-in case, we compare our full calculation with a simplified treatment in which dark sector internal interactions are neglected and the various species are treated as independent freeze-in components.
 We explicitly show that this approximation can misestimate the final dark matter abundance by about $30\%$ when the hidden sector possesses sufficiently strong three-point internal interactions, and by more than $95\%$ when such interactions are absent, demonstrating that a careful treatment of hidden sector dynamics is essential in right-handed neutrino portal freeze-in models.
 A key aspect of our analysis is the treatment of the visible sector and the dark sector as a multi-temperature system~\cite{Aboubrahim:2020lnr,Aboubrahim:2021ycj,Feng:2023ubl,Feng:2024pab,Feng:2024nkh}.
 When hidden sector interactions are strong enough, $\chi$ and $\phi$ can reach internal thermal equilibrium at a hidden temperature $T_h$ distinct from the visible temperature $T_v$, and the evolution must be described by coupled Boltzmann equations for the comoving number densities and the temperature ratio $\eta \equiv T_v/T_h$.
 When hidden sector interactions are too weak, the dark sector never equilibrates and the standard freeze-in treatment can apply.